-The trust’s properties are mostly in Phoenix and Houston, with smaller allocations to other major cities in Texas.
-These areas were chosen for very specific reasons.
+Its properties are located primarily in the southern United States, in areas with favorable demographics, such as income and economic growth.
+The trust’s properties are located primarily in Phoenix and Houston, with smaller allocations to other major cities in Texas.

-In terms of size, properties are typically in the 50,000-200,000 square foot range, from $5 million to $180 million in cost.
+The company’s acquisition criteria include community-centered properties that are visibly located in developing and diverse areas.
+Properties are typically in the 50,000-200,000 square foot range, and from $5 million to $180 million in cost.

 Whitestone believes its investment properties are “e-commerce resistant” because they are go-to destinations that provide necessary goods.